 On January 15, 2020, the Contractor began installing on the west side of the North Approach Viaduct the temporary access system to be used to perform the net support and net installation activities.
 In September 2021, the temporary access system installation was completed.
 On January 8, 2021, the Contractor completed the installation of the first net support on the west side of the North Approach Viaduct.
 In October 2021, the Contractor completed installing the 9 total Type 1 net supports and the 15 total Type 2 net supports.
 On November 15, 2021, the Contractor began installation of the North Approach Viaduct net border cables.
 On February 3, 2022, the Contractor began installation of the first of four net mesh panels at west side of the North Approach Viaduct.
-All four panels were installed by February 8, 2022.
-The Contractor completed sewing the mesh panels to the border cables.
-On October 25, 2022, the Contractor completed installation of the untensioned net sections along the west side.
+All four panels were installed by February 8, 2022, the Contractor completed sewing the mesh panels to the border cables.
+On October 25, 2022, the Contractor completed installation of the sections along the west side.
 The Contractor completed removing all of the temporary access systems from the west side of the North Approach Viaduct.

 On April 7, 2022, the Contractor began installing on the east side of the North Approach Viaduct the temporary access system to be used to perform the net support and net installation activities.
 Temporary access system installation was on hold due to Contractor lack of personnel.
 On October 05, 2022, the Contractor re-started work along the NAV east side, installing access to the lower level scaffolding.
 The Contractor completed installation of the 23 east side net support arms.
-On June 21, 2023, the Contractor began installation of the border cables and on June 23, 2023, the Contractor completed installing the interior and exterior border cables.
+On June 21, 2023, the Contractor began installation of the border cables and on June 23, 2023, the Contractor completed installation of the NAV.
+On July 5, 2023, the Contractor began installing the interior and exterior border cables.
 On June 26, 2023, the Contractor began installing the net on the east side of the NAV.
 On July 5, 2023, the Contractor completed installing the net.
 On July 6, 2023, the Contractor began final sewing of nets.
 On August 8, 2023, final sewing of nets was completed.
 On August 10, 2023, the Contractor began removing temporary access scaffolds.
-On April 1, 2024, the Contractor completed the removal of temporary access scaffolds.
-On April 12, 2024, the Contractor completed the untensioned SDNS net installation on the east side of the NAV at Pylon N2.
-On April 1, 2024, all Lower Level Access beams were removed along the east side of the NAV.
+On April 1, 2024, the Contractor completed the removal of temporary access beams were removed along the east side of the NAV.
 On June 18, 2024, paint touch-up repair to existing steel was completed.

 On September 24, 2020, the Contractor began removal of the existing inner traveler crane rails and bottom traveler trolley beams in Span 4 using man lifts from the ground.
-On March 1, 2023, the Contractor began installing the temporary access platform (SafeSpan) on the east and West track girder of Suspension Bridge Span 4 in preparation for the removal and replacement of the remaining inner and bottom traveler crane rails and trolley beams.
+On March 1, 2023, the Contractor began installing the temporary access platform (SafeSpan) on the East and West track girders of Suspension Bridge Span 4 in preparation for the removal and replacement of the remaining inner and bottom traveler crane rails and trolley beams.
 Temporary access installation at the East track girder is complete and temporary access installation at the West track girder is complete.
-Removal and replacement of existing inner and bottom traveler rails and beams resumed on March 15, 2023, and is continuing.
-This work is progressing.
+Removal and replacement of existing inner and bottom traveler rails and bottom traveler rails and beams resumed on March 15, 2023.
+On August 16, 2024, the Contractor completed the new inner traveler crane rail and new bottom traveler trolley beam installation on the east track girder.
+On September 17, 2024, final paint touch-up was completed on the east track girder.
+On October 8, 2024, the Contractor finished removal of SafeSpan access scaffold at the east track girder.
+Installation of the new inner traveler crane rails and bottom traveler trolley beams on the west track girder is progressing.